 It is essential that you are taking care of yourself.
 When mom is stressed, so is everyone else – just ask any mom who has been up all night how challenging it is to encourage your toddler to get his shoes on and be out the door in 5 minutes.
 While we cannot always control our environment, we are a direct influence on those around us.
 When we manage stress, it is easier to respond to situations in a positive way.
 Here are 8 practical things you can start doing today that will help you manage the stresses of life:

 - Eat & Drink For Energy.
-It may seem silly to talk about this but how many of you have gone through a busy day realizing later you haven’t eaten a meal?
+Have you every gone through a busy afternoon realizing later you worked right through lunch?
 Your body needs food and water, and good quality fuel at that.
-Make sure you are nourishing your physical body with the best food.
-Search out your city and find healthy restaurants.
-Many organic markets now offer prepared, nutritious foods when you are hurried.
-A good starting point is Organic highways.com if you haven’t looked for organic food before.
-Don’t compromise your health with processed, junk foods to get you through an hour or two.
+Make sure you’re nourishing your physical body with the best food.
+Search out your city and find local, healthy restaurants.
+Many organic markets now offer prepared, nutritious foods when you’re hurried so you won’t have to compromise quality when you’re on the go.
+If you haven’t looked for organic food before, check out www.OrganicHighways.com to find some options near you.
+Don’t compromise your health with processed foods to get you through an hour or two.
 You need high quality nutrients that will carry you through the day.
-Staying hydrated is essential too.
-Even mild dehydration can cause headaches, compounding any stressful situation you may be dealing with.
+Staying hydrated with quality water is just as important as eating nourishing foods during your work day.
+Even mild dehydration can cause headaches, compounding any stressful situation you might be dealing with.
 Add fresh citrus to your water or citrus oils like lemon, grapefruit & orange.
 Citrus oils will boost your spirits and give you a spark of energy that won’t crash like energy drinks or caffeine.
 You’ll also be helping detoxify your system in a gentle way, something all of us can use.

 - Rest & put your feet up – One of my favorite position in yoga is lying on the floor with my legs up the wall.
 Every class we take 5-10 minutes of quiet, nothing but rest.
 Try this when you can really be alone and uninterrupted, (even by the dog).
 Try your best to get 8 hours of sleep each night.
 Make sure you are getting enough calcium and magnesium to keep from waking through the night.
 I use a Magnesium/Calcium powder which is mixed into water to enhance the absorption.